hpe-storage/scod/docs/docker_volume_plugins/hpe_nimble_storage.md

 **Note:** Docker does not support certified and managed Docker Volume plugins with Docker EE Kubernetes.
 If you want to use Kubernetes on Docker EE with HPE Nimble Storage, please use the [HPE Volume Driver for Kubernetes FlexVolume Plugin](https://github.com/hpe-storage/flexvolume-driver)).

 ## Limitations
 HPE Nimble Storage provides a Docker certified plugin delivered through the Docker Store.
-HPE Nimble Storage also provides a Docker Volume plugin for Windows Containers as part of the Nimble Windows Toolkit (NWT) which is available on [HPE InfoSight](https://infosight.hpe.com/tenant/Nimble.Tenant.0013400001Ug0UxAAJ/resources/nimble/software/Integration%20Kits/HPE%20Nimble%20Storage%20Docker%20Volume%20Plugin).
+HPE Nimble Storage also provides a Docker Volume plugin for Windows Containers, it's available on [HPE InfoSight](https://infosight.hpe.com/org/urn%3Ainfosight%3A605d9baf-c394-4882-9742-a44bd8678cad/resources/nimble/software/Integration%20Kits/HPE%20Nimble%20Storage%20Volume%20Plugin%20for%20Docker%20Windows%20Containers) along with its [documentation](https://infosight.hpe.com/InfoSight/media/software/active/18/291/pubs_Volume_Plugin_for_Docker_on_Windows_Containers_Guide_Docker_2_0_0.pdf).
 Certain features and capabilities are not available through the managed plugin.
 Please understand these limitations before deploying either of these plugins.

 The managed plugin does NOT provide: